You are currently viewing Best Scooters for Highway Riding

 This scooter is the cheapest on the list, but it has more features than the other scooters nearest in price or engine size.
 The MSRP for the X-Town 300i ABS is $4,499.

-The tires are 14 inches for the front and 13 inches for the rear, so it is in the space between being nimble versus also being more stable feeling and comfortable.
+The tires are 14 inches for the front and 13 inches for the rear, so it is in the space between being nimble versus also being more stable feeling, and comfortable.

 Despite being the cheapest scooter in this class, it does not have the smallest engine size in the category.
-The Kymco X-town has a 276cc sized motoer, and Kymco advertised a top speed of 80 miles per hour.
+The Kymco X-town has a 276cc sized motor, and Kymco advertised a top speed of 80 miles per hour.

 Additionally, the X-Town has the largest fuel tank of the scooters in the 200-300cc range at 3.3 gallons versus 2.6 gallons average for the rest.
 Stopping less for fuel means more time having a blast scooting.

-The X-Town also has a built in windshield to deflect a little wind off of you to keep you from tiring from fighting the wind for stretches of time.
+The X-Town also has a built-in windshield to deflect a little wind off of you to keep you from tiring from fighting the wind for stretches of time.

 Runner Up

-I have to throw in a runner up because while the Suzuki Burgman 400 and Kymco X-Town 300 are wonderful scooters, they are missing the Italian styling that drew me personally to scooters in the first place.
-You may be able to guess with that introduction, but the Vespa GTS 300 Touring has a special place in my heart because of the styling on top of the capacity to hang on a higher speed highway.
+I have to throw in a runner-up because while the Suzuki Burgman 400 and Kymco X-Town 300 are wonderful scooters, they are missing the Italian styling that drew me personally to scooters in the first place.
+You may be able to guess with that introduction, but the Vespa GTS 300 Touring has a special place in my heart because of the styling on top of the capacity to hang on a higher-speed highway.

-The Touring version of the GTS 300 HPE includes a windshield, has a larger under-seat storage compartment, a thicker cushioned seat, and a folding rear rack to accommodate a top box without additional accessories needed.
+The Touring version of the GTS 300 HPE includes a windshield, a larger under-seat storage compartment, a thicker cushioned seat, and a folding rear rack to accommodate a top box without additional accessories needed.
 The Touring model has an MSRP of $7,299.

 Of course, it’s a Vespa, so it has the steel body that speaks to many scooter fans.
 The GTS 300 also has a 278cc engine with a top speed advertised at 78 mph.
 The fuel economy is 73mpg, but the fuel tank is on the smaller side at 2.2 gallons.

-Just like other scooters of this size, it is liquid cooled with the ABS braking system, as well as, electronically fuel injected.
+Just like other scooters of this size, it is liquid-cooled with the ABS braking system, as well as, electronically fuel injected.

-The biggest downfall for comfort is the 12 inch tires on the front and rear of the Vespa GTS 300.
-This will make highway riding a bit less comfortable than competitors, but it does make this a scooter that traverses both slower and higher speed roadways well enough.
+The biggest downfall for comfort is the 12-inch tires on the front and rear of the Vespa GTS 300.
+This will make highway riding a bit less comfortable than competitors, but it does make this a scooter that traverses both slower and higher-speed roadways well enough.
 Nimble when it needs to be for more city-style driving.

 Wrap It Up